DinoHub-SubT/dsta_deploy/docs/manual-catkin-ugv.md

 ## UGV Simulation (Planning-PC, NUC) Catkin Workspaces

-### Automated Catkin Build

-Follow this step, **on the localhost**, not on the Azure remote VM.
-These steps will create the docker image on the Azure remote VM.

-        # go to the deploy top level path
-        cd ~/deploy_ws/src

-        # create the docker shell on the remote host
-        ./deployer -r azure.ugv1.docker.shell

-        # clean the previous built workspaces
-        ./deployer -r azure.ugv1.catkin.clean

-        # catkin build the UGV workspaces
-        ./deployer -r azure.ugv1.catkin.build

-- Please change the robot name `ugv1` to whichever Azure robot VM you are building on.

-### Manual Catkin Build

 #### 1. Access Docker Container (optional)

         # ssh into the remote Azure VM (if not already logged in).Change `azure.ugv1` to the correct VM name